Building connections for a stronger southern Minnesota

 Autumn, with its changing colors and temperatures that encourage us to move indoors, is a natural time to slow down and contemplate life.
 At Southern Minnesota Initiative Foundation (SMIF), we use this time each year to reflect on the partnerships that have resulted in a stronger southern Minnesota.
 We do this by celebrating a handful of these partnerships in our annual Impact Report.

-This year we highlighted three stories about incredible things that our partners are doing – building community vitality in St. Charles, creating a system for long-term economic growth in Blue Earth and improving the lives of our youngest generation in New Ulm.
+This year we highlighted three stories about incredible things that our partners are doing — building community vitality in St. Charles, creating a system for long-term economic growth in Blue Earth and improving the lives of our youngest generation in New Ulm.
 As we delved deeper into each story, it became clear that our relationships with these people and communities did not just start and stop with one program or grant.
-These stories revealed a much deeper history of SMIF’s reach through varying initiatives over time, creating a web of resources and connections that built upon each other to create a strong network of support.
+These stories revealed a much deeper history of SMIF’s reach through varying initiatives over time.

 In New Ulm, educators and child care providers have taken advantage of SMIF’s Early Childhood Trainings.
 A preschool teacher attended one of those trainings called Conscious Discipline which helps children develop long-term behavioral skills to deal with conflict, and it changed her entire outlook on educating.
 A child care business owner participated in another of SMIF’s training sessions that helped reorient her business plan so that it supports her professional and personal goals.
 When the School District received an Early Childhood Grant from SMIF, they were able to implement their own trainings for child care providers in Brown County.
 These opportunities keep their skills sharp and allow them to better serve the children they are committed to working with every day.